It was a quiet family afternoon, but then the I started to hear the grumbles....

 How does my child know how to use these items?

 I have been working with young children for over 15 years, and have learned that talking to children while they are “fuming” just doesn’t work.
-Children need time to calm down and process their emotions.
-Soothing Sammy is here to help!
+The key is to teach your child how to use these items before they become upset or overwhelmed.

 Step 2) Encourage your child to use words or gestures to Communicate their feelings.

 Once your child is calm, ask them how they are feeling and why they are upset.
 With over 90 different feelings/emotions, it is hard for children to put those feelings into words.

 Children learn best through active learning meaning that they learn best when they are participating in a hands-on way.
 Throughout the day, talk about different feelings with your child.
 Ask them to look in the mirror and make different faces that match their feelings.
 Can they identify your feelings by the faces you make?